-Manuscripts from the collections of the Thomas J. Watson Library and The Metropolitan Museum of Art Archives.
+Manuscripts and archival materials from the collections of the Thomas J. Watson Library and The Metropolitan Museum of Art Archives.
 See below for brief descriptions of various sub-collections.

 At right: the six items most recently added to the collection.
 Please return frequently for new additions.